 I have found that parents who join in on their little one’s private music lesson, seem to have a fun, bonding time together while learning about music.
 But you don’t have to know music theory to be able to apply some aspects with innovation and ease.

-Here are some examples of how you could use music and even your own voice to foster your little one’s sonic awareness and creativity:
+Using music to foster your little one’s awareness and creativity:

 1) Pick songs with a happy mood, faster tempo and higher register-bound instruments e.g. violins, piano, flute, saxophone, lead guitar (electric), acoustic guitar (picked) and soprano voices.
 These higher based instruments are picked up easily by the little one and you can ask him/her to imitate the sound they’re hearing.
 Normally most of Mozart’s music has a happy mood associated with it, and it’s a great choice to introduce little ones to the classics (try Mozart’s String Divertimenti: ‘Eine Kleine Nacht Musik’).